Energy series: How can we make existing buildings more energy-efficient?

-The final instalment in our 3 part series aims to answer the pivotal question: How can we make existing buildings more energy-efficient?
+The final installment in our 3-part series aims to answer the pivotal question: How can we make existing buildings more energy-efficient?

 Opportunities refer to the upgrades you can do when something already needs to be repaired or replaced.
 Examples include draught-proofing windows when you’re about to fix them or selecting light-reflective paint to maximize natural light indoors (so that light bulbs are used less often).

 Deep retrofits involve renovation projects that require the most time and attention.
 A lot of the time, this involves adding thermal insulation beneath floors (or to walls).

 Overall, building adjustments are a good way to improve your energy efficiency.
 However, this may not be a feasible option for some businesses.
 If you’re only renting your space, you might not be in a position to make any major changes – in that case, read on…

 Ensuring smarter energy usage is an important yet relatively easy step for all businesses.